osgi/osgi.enroute.site/_appnotes/nexus.md

 This App Note assumes the following minimum versions:

 * bnd – 3.3.0
-* Gradle – 2.13 (should be download automatically
+* Gradle – 2.13 (should be downloaded automatically via gradlew

 Make sure your gradle.properties reflect at least bnd 3.3.0